-The Waldorf High School provides excellent, attentive college guidance.
-Stephen Sagarin, Faculty Chair (nominal Head of School) and Beth Robbins, English and Drama teacher, function as College Guidance Counselors, and all teachers are available to write recommendations and assist students with choosing colleges and applying to them.
+Berkshire Waldorf High School provides excellent, individualized college guidance.
+We are proud to say that more than 80% of our students are admitted to their first choice of college.
+Stephen Sagarin and Beth Robbins function as College Guidance Counselors, and all teachers are available to write recommendations and assist students with choosing colleges and applying to them.
 All teachers know all students well, having taught them for four years.

 In addition, Berkshire Waldorf High School students stand out in these important areas: